 This post may contain affiliate links.
 See my privacy policy for details.

-These biscuit mix cheesy sausage balls are a holiday staple as an appetizer and also grace many a table for holiday breakfasts as well!
-Only three ingredients and you have a delicious snack or side dish.
+These biscuit mix cheesy sausage balls are a holiday staple as an appetizer and grace many a table for holiday breakfasts!
+Only three ingredients are needed to have a delicious snack or side dish.
 Can you tell that I have a box of Bisquick® to use up?
 These Bisquick® Sausage Balls are a classic recipe and are so easy and delicious to make!
-If you are looking for another recipe, try my Bisquick® Quiche Recipe, it’s another classic!
+If you are looking for another recipe, try my Bisquick® Quiche Recipe; it’s another classic!

 Quick & Easy Sausage Balls Recipe

-OK, I’m not grown up at all, I keep snickering over the name of this recipe, I admit it.
-I have the mind of a 14 year old boy – my son is probably more mature than I am, let’s face it.
+OK, I’m not grown up at all.
+I keep snickering over the name of this recipe, I admit.
+I have the mind of a 14-year-old boy – my son is probably more mature than I am, let’s face it.
 That said, while I may snort over the name of this recipe, sausage balls are delicious.

-After that last sentence I give up, I can’t even write seriously about this recipe.
-Mike and I have spent the whole day making dirty jokes while I was making these sausage balls.That’s what happens when you are stuck together working as a team, you feed off each other, even when it means you’re acting immature.
+After that last sentence, I give up.
+I can’t even write seriously about this recipe.
+Mike and I spent the whole day making dirty jokes while I was making these sausage balls.That’s what happens when you are stuck together working as a team; you feed off each other, even when it means you’re acting immature.

 Let’s get serious about those sausage balls now.

-This is also my backyard this recent September 13th.
+This is also my backyard on September 13th.
 I am NOT making this up, my friends.
-I feel totally ripped off this summer between the smoke and the SNOW (it’s actually still summer until September 22nd).
+I feel totally ripped off this summer between the smoke and the snow (it’s actually still summer until September 22nd).

 I live where it snows in the summer.
-I’m moving to Vancouver Island, I swear.
+I swear I’m moving to Vancouver Island.
 I can’t take this anymore.

-Onward to the baking that I did when it was snowing in summer.
-These sausage balls are the kind of food that one should start baking in the winter, rich, decadent comforting carb loaded goodness.
-The recipe makes a perfect 24 golf ball sized sausage balls and they will fit on a large baking sheet together perfectly, as you can see below.
+I went on to the baking that I did when it was snowing in summer.
+These sausage balls are the kind of food that one should start baking in the winter: rich, decadent, comforting, carb-loaded goodness.
+The recipe makes a perfect 24 golf ball-sized sausage balls, and they will fit on a large baking sheet together perfectly, as you can see below.
 I like a good recipe that a) uses only one bowl and b) fits onto one baking sheet.
 That’s my kinda recipe!

 What kind of pork sausage do I use?

-You are going to need the raw, ground pork sausage for the traditional sausage balls recipe however the sky is really the limit.
-You can use a mild Italian sausage, a maple syrup sweet breakfast sausage or even a hot spiced sausage, the only caveat is that it HAS to be ground sausage.
+You are going to need raw, ground pork sausage for the traditional sausage balls recipe; however, the sky is really the limit.
+You can use a mild Italian sausage, a maple syrup-sweet breakfast sausage, or even a hot spiced sausage.
+The only caveat is that it HAS to be a ground sausage.
 It cannot be a cooked smoked sausage.

 My kitchen hack?